aqjune-aws/cav25-artifact/README.md

 ## Available Badge

-The artifact is available on Zenodo: [https://doi.org/XX.XXXX/zenodo.XXXXXXXX](https://doi.org/XX.XXXX/zenodo.XXXXXXXX).
+The artifact is available on Zenodo.

 ## Functional Badge (~XXX minutes)